 The thesis aims to mitigate local illegal markets with a firm belief that by the time the ivory reaches international markets it’s already too late for the populations of our heritage species; the Loxodonta africana.

-Copyright couretsy of: Laxmi Aggarwal, PhD student, School of Social Sciences, 2019
+Copyright courtesy of: Laxmi Aggarwal, Postgraduate Researcher, School of Social Sciences, 2019

 "There is no WiFi in the forest, but you may find a better connection".